Cantos from the Woods

 “Your art’s good is to follow nature insofar as it can.”

 My work leads me into forests to encounter how the fundamental forces of nature act on the figure of wood.
 Lightning strikes a tree, wind or rain batter it, frost heaves its roots.
 Ice breaks limbs from trunks, legions of ants leave their calligraphic prints on the soft wood beneath the bark, man and machine wade through…all and alike leaving behind dead wood.
-This for me is the vineyard of creative destruction where, to begin, the act of seeing is a type of making.
-First we may see how exterior contours suggest a rhythm, an essence, an evocation of nature’s abstract forms.
-Then the fifth compass point, in, reveals other spatial realities …holes, cavities, textures, tunnels, knobs, jagged asymmetricality…all part of the inherently transcendental nature of nature.
-This is the raw material for art of the natural world, where subtle manipulation of the artifacts renders these damaged but beautiful pieces at once works of nature and works of man.
-The pieces on display here all are from trees found in abundance across Massachusetts.
-This selection consists mainly of red oak, white and red cedar, elm, locust, birch, sugar maple and fruit woods such as apple and black cherry.
-As the philosopher stones of the East are understood as metaphors of the mountains where the greater spirits dwell, these sculptures seek to bring the outdoors in.
+Here in the vineyard of creative destruction is the raw material for art of the natural world, where subtle manipulation of the artifacts renders these damaged but beautiful pieces at once works of nature and works of man.

 All of my pieces come from much larger sections of trees that are hauled back to my studio for evaluation.
 It can takes years, in some cases, for their full potential as art to be realized.
 As that sense forms I begin to trim unwanted parts and shape the wood using traditional hand tools—chisels, mallets and rasps.
 I do not use finishes other than occasional light waxing on some pieces.